zeshan1977/IssuesApplicationNodejs/Readme.md

 # EasyNotes Application

-Build a Restful CRUD API for a simple Note-Taking application using Node.js, Express and MongoDB.
+Build a Restful CRUD API for a simple Issue Tracker application using Node.js, Express and MongoDB.
+Install MongoDb on rthe machine

 ## Steps to Setup